-- Proceed to the lowest floor that can be reached before high winds or a tornado strikes. - Stay away from windows. - All electrical items should be disconnected if time permits, except for radios used for weather alerts - Remain calm.

-If a tornado strikes, do not move to see the damage until the storm is well out of the warned area.
-Tornadoes sometimes come in twos.
+- Proceed to the lowest floor that can be reached before high winds or a tornado strikes. - Stay away from windows. - All electrical items should be disconnected if time permits, except for radios used for weather alerts - Remain calm. - If a tornado strikes, do not move to see the damage until the storm is well out of the warned area.
+Tornadoes sometimes come in twos. - Wait for an all clear to be communicated before leaving your safe location.